 History and Overview:

 The Rosenblum Award will be awarded every year and it will be for $2500.
 We will not provide any extra funding for travel.
-This is an award that we will give at the Summer Meeting.
+This is an award that we will give at the Summer Meeting in 2019.

 The purpose of the scholarship is to encourage doctoral research in sociology, anthropology, psychology and related fields on women’s experience of breast cancer and other reproductive cancers and the prevention of these cancers.
 Another goal of the scholarship is to encourage scholars to make this type of research accessible to the public through speaking and publishing for lay audiences.